Create the festive atmosphere of an outdoor paella party and have just as much fun hosting a paella party at home. Five tips to make perfect paella!

 Here is an overview of what you’ll do.
 Detailed instructions are in the recipe below.

 1. Make the sofrito.
 That’s the Spanish name for the base made of onion, garlic, bay leaf, salt, peppers and tomatoes.
 Cook it slowly until it has the consistency of jam.
+You can make this the day before and refrigerate it if you like.

 2. Cook the seafood.
 At this stage, you’ll cook the fish, shrimp, lobster, or whatever you’re using, but not the mussels.
 Once cooked, you’ll remove these from the pan and set aside.